 A summer evening concert or theater performance is one of the pleasures of the L.A. area's dry summer weather and balmy evening temperatures.

 Ford Amphitheater: The Ford is both affordable and fun, with lots of great, innovative shows and prices that won't break your budget.
+They also host many family-friendly performances.

-Theatricum Botanicum: In Topanga Canyon.
-This small theatre company puts on annual performances of Shakespeare, the classics, and new works in a beautiful outdoor setting
+Theatricum Botanicum: This small theatre company puts on annual performances of Shakespeare, the classics, and new works in a beautiful outdoor setting in Topanga Canyon.

 Summer Theatre Festivals: Shakespeare festivals and other outdoor dramas also take the stage in L.A. during the summer.